kmsiapps/kmsiapps.github.io/_pages/globecom2023.md

   </figcaption>
 </figure>

-Each image corresponds to the original, zoomed, reconstructed, and conventional method-based image, respectively.
-We assumed AWGN channel with 7~10 dB SNR, and used JPEG+Turbo codes for the conventional image transmission system.
+Each image corresponds to the original, zoomed, reconstructed image, respectively.
+We assumed AWGN channel with 10 dB SNR.